 Troxler Moisture Management System (MMS™)

 Accurate aggregate dry weight data provides hot-mix asphalt (HMA) plant operators with the means to more closely match binder asphalt binder addition rate actual to actual aggregate moisture content.
-Having access to the moisture content of the aggregate entering the dryer allows operators to produce hot mix asphalt at a more consistent binder content and mix temperature.
+Having access to the aggregate moisture content of the dryer allows operators to produce hot mix asphalt at a more consistent binder content and mix temperature.
 Consistency means more precise burner temperature control during drying thus saving energy and reducing greenhouse gas emissions, enhance product quality/pavement performance thus increasing bonus potential, and nearly eliminating binder over addition which saves money.

-“The real moisture contents of the materials are constantly changing throughout the day due to a number of different causes,” according to Malcolm Swanson of Astec. – Asphalt Magazine, Summer 2017.
+“The real aggregate moisture contents of the materials are constantly changing throughout the day due to a number of different causes,” according to Malcolm Swanson of Astec. – Asphalt Magazine, Summer 2017.
 Troxler has introduced a real-time Moisture Measurement System (MMS™) (Model 3630). for quality-oriented asphalt drum plants.
-Hot plant operators will improve their mixture consistency and more precisely control binder addition using the actual moisture content of the aggregates on the belt to determine asphalt binder addition rates with the MMS.
+Hot plant operators will improve their mixture consistency and more precisely control binder addition using the actual aggregate moisture content on the belt to determine asphalt binder addition rates with the MMS.
 Increasing the precision of asphalt binder addition will reduce waste and asphalt cost.

 Depending on the throughput of a plant, the payback period for an MMS is about 6 months.